ronyeh/guitar/README.md

-# Go Piano!
+# Go Guitar!

-A JS library that helps you learn piano. :-)
+A JS library that helps you learn guitar. :-)

-We also include a simple virtual piano that you can use in a web browser.
+We also include a simple virtual guitar that you can use in a web browser.

-See the package on NPM: https://www.npmjs.com/package/go-piano
+See the package on NPM: https://www.npmjs.com/package/go-guitar